We are a Full Service Podiatry Clinic Serving All Age Groups

 All South Bay Footcare was founded in 1983 in Torrance, CA by Dr. Gregory Teles.
 We have served the South Bay area correcting foot problems quickly and comfortably.
 We specialize in minimal incision surgery, corns and callouses, ingrown toenail permanent removal, thick toenails and fungus toenails, as well as diabetes foot issues allowing you to get back on your feet more quickly.

-Torrance Best Podiatrists at All South Bay Footcare
+Torrance Best Podiatrist at All South Bay Footcare

 If you want a great Podiatrist in Torrance CA or a Foot Doctor in South Bay, Los Angeles area, give All South Bay Footcare a call today to make an appointment.
-Dr Teles or Dr Demian will look at your foot and come up with a diagnosis and proper treatment plan.
+Dr Teles will look at your foot and come up with a diagnosis and proper treatment plan.

 How far can great care from a podiatrist reach?
 All the way up to the smile on your face!
 Strong, healthy, pain-free feet have an impact on everything you do.
 Sore feet may keep you from exercising, putting your heart health at risk.
 Misaligned or injured feet will impact your stride, which will alter your gait, which will cause pain and misalignment in your knees, hips, and spine.